Lykrast/NoisySorting/README.md

 # NoisySorting
-A crappy Java remakde of Sound of Sorting by Timo Bingmann
+A crappy Java remake of Sound of Sorting by Timo Bingmann because I'm too dumb to instal C++ librairies.